 Select a question link to open the answer.

-The Harrisonburg Citizen Academy is a 12 week program that allows city residents to learn more about the functions of city departments and services.
+The Harrisonburg Citizen Academy is a 13-week program that allows city residents to learn more about the functions of city departments and services.

 The Academy is held in fall.
 Sessions last two hours, beginning at 6:00pm and ending at 8:00pm.
 Sessions occasionally run over, participants are encouraged to decide whether they are able to stay for that additional time.
 One Saturday facilities tour is included.
 The tour is optional and includes a complimentary lunch.

-Applications are available in any city office or online for approximately two months before the program start date.
+Applications are available in any city office or online.
 Simply fill out an application and submit it.
 Online applications may be submitted electronically.
 Applicants may also print out an application or pick one up at any city office and submit it by US Mail, fax or in person to the City Manager's Office at:

 409 South Main Street

 Harrisonburg, VA 22801

 Information on the Citizen Academy

 The Citizen Academy is open to anyone 18 years of age or older.